Request Access from a Source Owner Using Auth Links

 Notes

 When sending the Auth Link to a source owner, be sure to include clear instructions about what you are asking them to do.
-Let them know they will be asked to sign in to their Google account and grant Power My Analytics permission to access their data for reporting purposes.
+Let them know they will be asked to sign in to their account and grant Power My Analytics permission to access their data for reporting purposes.
 You may also want to share the article Why Does PMA Request Permission to Access My Account? with them if they have questions about the permissions being requested.

-If you are a source owner who has received an Auth Link from a Power My Analytics hub user, follow these steps to authorize access to your Google account:
+If you are a source owner who has received an Auth Link from a Power My Analytics hub user, follow these steps to authorize access to your account:

 2. Open the Auth Link you received from the PMA hub user.
-The link will open a Google sign-in and permissions page in your browser.
+The link will open a sign-in and permissions page in your browser.

 5. Grant the requested permissions by clicking Allow or Continue when prompted.